bruale/PefCodeBench/README.md

 Note: in the code we used 'DE' to label the German market while in the paper we employed 'GE' since 'DE' was already employed to label Deep Ensembles.

 The employed packages versions are stored in the <code>requirements.txt</code> file (Python 3.8.10).
-Besides, the code to perform/plot the DM-tests and Conformal PI are built upon https://github.com/jeslago/epftoolbox and https://github.com/aangelopoulos/conformal-time-series respectively.
+Besides, the code to perform/plot the DM-tests, Kupiec tests and Conformal PI are built upon https://github.com/jeslago/epftoolbox, https://github.com/rafa-rod/vartests and https://github.com/aangelopoulos/conformal-time-series respectively.

 The script <code>results_analysis.py</code> contains the functions to obtain the plots/tables in the *Results* section of the paper from the stored pickle.